vadimv/server-components/README.md

                 System.out.println("Clicked!");
             }))
 ```
-An ``EventContext`` object, provided as a parameter to an event's handler has a number of useful methods.
+An ``EventContext`` parameter of an event's handler has a number of useful methods.
 One of these methods allows access to client-side document elements properties values via elements references.

 ```java